cogs109/cogs109.github.io/staff.md

 # Course Staff

 ## Get to know your COGS 109 course staff!
-🎓 degree 🏠 hometown 💬 talk to me about...
+🎓 degree 🏠 hometown 💬 fun facts/talk to me about...

 {% comment %}
   Everyone on this page is generated from _staffers_source.md at build time by